The Shipwreck That Couldn't Stop a Promise — Modern Paraphrase | fresh.bible

 The soldiers didn't hesitate.
 They cut the ropes on the lifeboat and let it drift away.

 That's a fascinating moment.
-The who ignored Paul's warning back in Fair Havens now trusts him completely.
+The centurion who ignored Paul's warning back in Fair Havens now trusts him completely.
 Two weeks of watching Paul be right about everything — calm when everyone else panicked, clear-headed when everyone else fell apart — changed the dynamic entirely.
 The prisoner had become the leader.
 Not through rank or force.
 Through credibility built in a crisis.

-Just before dawn, Paul did something that might seem small but was anything but.
+Just before dawn, did something that might seem small but was anything but.
 He urged everyone to eat:

-"Today fourteen days you've been in constant suspense, without eating anything.
+"Today marks fourteen days you've been in constant suspense, without eating anything.
 Please — eat something.
 You're going to need your strength.
 Not a single hair from any of your heads will be lost."

 Then Paul took bread, gave thanks to God in front of all 276 people on that ship, broke it, and started eating.